TongZhao1030/Tongzhao1030.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal webpage!
-I\'m Tong Zhao, a junior student from [Yingcai Honors College](https://www.yingcai.uestc.edu.cn/) of [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/), majoring in Computer Science and Technology.
+I\'m Tong Zhao, a third-year undergraduate student from [Yingcai Honors College](https://www.yingcai.uestc.edu.cn/) of [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/), majoring in Computer Science and Technology.
 Previously, I joined the Information Fusion and Intelligent Systems Laboratory at the [Institute of Fundamental and Frontier Sciences](https://www.iffs.uestc.edu.cn/) as a research assistant, under the supervision of [Prof. Yong Deng](https://scholar.google.com/citations?hl=en&user=Zuhod6sAAAAJ).

+I\'m applying to Master/ Ph.D programs this year.
 My current research interests lie in trustworthy artificial intelligence, uncertainty quantification, and machine learning.
 Additionally, I am also intrigued by explainable artificial intelligence.

 Publication
 ======